liebermanlab/wide-variant/README.txt

 ----- (A) Setup ----------------------------------------
 1. Set up reference genome folder in Reference_Genomes.
 Add fasta and genebank files.
 Name the fasta file genome.fasta.
 There may be multiple genebank files-- name each genebank file the name of the corresponding chromosome/scaffold in the fasta file (e.g. NC_002695.1.gb).
 2. Set up an experiment folder with samples.csv, read_filter_params.csv, alignment_params.csv.
 This is best in "/scratch" folder in orchestra AND CANNOT HAVE A SPACE IN THE PATH.
-See other folder for examples.
+See example_csv_files folder for examples.
 In samples.csv, use spaces to indicate multiple alignment parameters for a given sample.
 Line delimiter must be written by excel (I think this is '\r' .
 Textwrangler doesn't seem to work).
 3. Set up a case folder with sample_names.csv .
 If calling polymorphic positions, the isogenic control must be the first sample in sample_names.csv (Case folder).
 The last column of this folder may need to be adjusted after running part B.